 We’re sure you’ve been itching to find out if Inbound is friendly or unfriendly to your budget.
 While we don’t want to keep you waiting, it’s a question that can only be answered after you’ve set your budget.
 So, how much do you have to put into Content Marketing?

 If your annual revenue is below $5 million, the SBA recommends allocating 7 to 8 percent of your revenue to marketing.
 For digital marketing specifically, 2-5 percent of your gross revenues should do the trick.
+The amount of revenue businesses allocate to marketing is growing.

 In the grand scheme, investing in a Content and Inbound Marketing strategy is quite affordable.
 The more pressing issue might be the time and effort needed to produce quality content.
 This process is far more involved than many realize.